PaulRashidi/android-testing-support-library/docs/junit4rules.md

 structure composed of the test class package, test class name, test method name, and test iteration number.

+Important: As with most performance tooling the monitoring of the system will have varying effects on the system.
+Therefore, when interpreting the data from the rules it is suggested that you keep as many system variables constant as possible.
+It wouldn't make sense for you to compare data from different devices or major Android versions, for instance.
+It would make sense for you to collect performance data, make a change, then determine if that change improved overall system performance prior to committing the change to source control.

+Quick summary of the Logging Rules:
+    EnableTestTracingRule calls the Trace#beginSection and Trace#endSection methods before and after each test.
+This records the start and end of the tests in Systrace output to give you more context when debugging a performance trace.
+    LogGraphicsStatsRule collects a graphics subsystem dumpsys output after each test.
+On Android Marshmallow+ this includes a "Janky" percentage summary which can be monitored in a post processing script to programmatically detect jank above acceptable thresholds.
+    LogLogcatRule resets the Logcat buffer on the device prior to running a test and then extracts the buffer after a test.
+This is useful when researching a regression failure or when wanting to see Logcat output for a specific test as it ran on a device.
+    LogNetStatsRule dumps the current and historical network information using dumpsys.
+This can be useful context when debugging networking related issues.
+For instance, if a file download test failed you might double check to see if the network became unavailable during a test run before wasting time digging into the issue.
+    LogBatteryInformationRule resets the battery stats before a test and collects the battery information after a test.
+This should be used for large or long running test suites since battery stats are affected by various things that could be happening on the system.
+    LogDeviceGetPropInfoRule collects the results of running `getprops` on the Android device.
+These properties contain Android and device configuration information.
+If you have tests that pass on some devices but not others this file might be helpful in identifying the issue.
+        For instance, if there was a bug in your code that only presented in devices using the Art runtime you might be able to uncover that with this output and post-test analysis tools since this file specifies whether Art or Dalvik is in use (among many other things).
+    Coming soon: An atrace logger which collects raw system atraces which can be converted to systrace html files to perform performance analysis on tests in a test suite.

 Usage: In order to use the Logging Rules add them to your test class as shown below then add the Gradle snippet to your project's `build.gradle` file.
 The Gradle snippet will extract the log files after a test suite is run.